HiteshGN/TrainingRepo/README.md

 # TrainingRepo
-A repository for training purpose
+A repository for training purpose...